kyma-project/kyma/docs/application-connector/docs/039-gs-application-mapping.md

 type: Getting Started
 ---

 This guide shows you how to bind an Application (App) to an Environment in Kyma.
-To execute the binding, create an EnvironmentMapping custom resource in the cluster.
+To execute the binding, create an ApplicationMapping custom resource in the cluster.
 Follow the instructions to bind your App to the `production` Environment.

 ## Prerequisites